input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

 - The `DsInsertValidator`'s datum is `DsDatum { dsNext = nEdge rootNode}` (see [5.2](#52-DsInsertValidator))

-In more "plain English", we are either: in the former case where we are initializing the distributed set to just contain the root node, or in the latter case where we inserting a new string.
+In more "plain English", we are either: in the former case where we are inserting a new string, or in the latter case where we are initializing the distributed set to just contain the root node.

 _Remark._
-The latter verifications is loosely known as a _forwarding minting policy_, and has some details [here](https://github.com/Plutonomicon/plutonomicon/blob/main/forwarding1.md).
+The former case is loosely known as a _forwarding minting policy_, and has some details [here](https://github.com/Plutonomicon/plutonomicon/blob/main/forwarding1.md).

 _Claim._ `DsKeyPolicy` will always be sitting at a `DsInsertValidator` UTxO.